jasongorman/Combiner/README.md

 }
 ```

-If your parameter valaues generate too many combinations, you can generate pairwise combinations instead, which should dramatically reduce the number of test cases while retaining decent assurance:
+If your parameter values generate too many combinations, you can generate pairwise combinations instead, which should dramatically reduce the number of test cases while retaining decent assurance:

 ```java
 import static com.codemanship.testutils.Pairwise.pairwise;